How to get a Spain work permit

 Who?
 Students who want to change from student to work residency.

 Main requirements: Until 2022, have studied in Spain for three years or more on a valid student residency card.
-HOwever, after the Ley de Extranjería modification in 2022, you will be able to switch from a student visa to a work permit automatically once you complete your studies, regardless of their duration.
-You must have a job offer that is valid for at least one year (30 hours per week minimum) or apply as a freelancer with a business plan and pre-signed contracts with clients that equal or surpass the Spanish minimum wage after expenses (6,948.24 euros/year as of 2022).
+Following the 2022 modification to the Ley de Extranjería, you can switch from a student visa to a work permit once you complete your studies, regardless of duration.
+You will need either a job offer (minimum one-year contract for 30 hours per week) or a viable freelance business plan to make the switch.

 Residency type: Temporary work residency, valid for one year and renewable.